archetect/archetect/README.md

 This will prompt you for your name and email address, and write this into files within the `~/.archetect`, which you can inspect.

+### Rendering Archetypes

-From this point, browse the archetypes and catalogs within the [Archetect Github organization](https://github.com/archetect) for some pre-made archetypes you can use immediately or for inspiration in making your own.
-The README.md files commonly have the archetect command line example that can be copy/pasted to your shell to render a new project.
+From this point, browse the archetypes and catalogs within the [Archetect Github organization](https://github.com/archetect) for some pre-made archetypes you can use immediately, or for inspiration in making your own.
+The README.md files commonly have an archetect command line example that can be copy/pasted to your shell to render a new project.

 Example: